 Upon successful completion of the program, students have the entry-level competencies of a medical technologist and are eligible to take national certification exams.
 Each student is awarded a certificate upon successful completion of the program.
 Graduation from the program is not contingent upon passing a certification exam.

-Certification as a Medical Technologist
+Certification as a Medical Laboratory Scientist

-Weekend and part-time work opportunities may be available after competency in the area is obtained.
+Part-time work opportunities may be available after competency in the area is obtained.
 No more than 12 hours a week is advised.
 Student must be in good academic standing.
 The Program Director will assist graduates in finding employment.